Condition based maintenance

 Advantages

-• Reduces the cost of asset failures
+• Cost reduction: It reduces the cost of asset failures and minimizes overtime costs by scheduling activities.

 cross icon